asano69/hashcards-wrapper/README.md

 hashwrap starts a hashcards process the moment a browser request arrives and forwards traffic as soon as it is ready.
 Multiple decks can be served simultaneously under different URL paths, with automatic PWA support, dark mode, and mobile layout injection.

-It runs entirely from a pre-built Alpine-based 22.5 MB container provided on GitHub, requiring no additional setup to launch hashcards.
+It runs entirely from a pre-built Alpine-based 22.5 MB container provided on GitHub, requiring no additional build steps.
+After pulling the container, you still need to provide a `compose.yaml` and configure the access URL in `config.json`.

 ![example](.github/readme-video.avif)